MattesMrzik/strcount/README.md

 ### Install GraphAligner

-STRcount requires and uses GraphAligner as it's alignment tool.
+STRcount requires and uses GraphAligner as its alignment tool.
 To install this you could either install it using Anaconda:
 * Install miniconda https://conda.io/projects/conda/en/latest/user-guide/install/index.html
 * ```conda install -c bioconda graphaligner```